kylrth/procedure-generation/README.md

 ### RecipeNLG

+See [dataset/RecipeNLG/README.md](dataset/RecipeNLG/README.md) for details on preparing the RecipeNLG dataset.

-(evaluation on a "normal" LM (T5, BERT, small Llama 2, etc.) because this task is too easy for LLMs)
+(TODO: evaluation on a "normal" LM (T5, BERT, small Llama 2, etc.) because this task is too easy for LLMs)

 ```python
 recipe = Procedure(